 Special agents are usually hired at the GL-7 or GL-9 level, depending on individual qualifications and/or education.
 The full performance level for a special agent is GS-13.
 Selection for promotion for positions above the GS-13 level is competitive.

 To be considered for Special Agent positions you must:

 Be a U.S. Citizen

-Be at least 21 years of age and younger than 37 at the time of receipt of a conditional offer of employment to continue in the application process.
+Be at least 21 years of age at time of application and younger than 37 at the time of receipt of a conditional offer of employment to continue in the application process.
 Applicants with veterans’ preference must be at least 21 years of age and younger than 40 at the time of receipt of a conditional offer of employment to continue in the application process.

 Have uncorrected vision no worse than 20/60 binocular; correctable to 20/20 in each eye (NOTE: Lasik, ALK, RK and PRK corrective eye surgeries are acceptable eyes surgeries for special agent applicants provided specific visual tests are passed.
 The following are the waiting periods before visual tests are conducted after the surgery: Lasik surgery–three months; PRK–six months; and ALK and RK–one year.)

 Be in excellent health and physical condition

 Pass an Applicant Physical Abilities Test